• use and disclosure of personal information (Section 9)

 3. How we collect personal information

 We generally collect personal information directly from the individual.
-For example, your personal information will be collected when you register an animal with us, change your details with us via phone, email or website log-in or send us correspondence.
+For example, your personal information will be collected when you register an animal with us, change your details with us via phone, email, website log-in, mobile/tablet app login or send us correspondence.

 CAR will not collect sensitive information unless the individual has consented or an exemption under the APPs applies.
 These exceptions include if the collection is required or authorised by law or necessary to take appropriate action in relation to suspected unlawful activity or serious misconduct.